Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 We have been using American Airlines miles to fly to Hawaii the last couple years, as we had a couple hundred thousand points.
 With our future flights, we plan on still flying American Airlines, but will switch to our Citi ThankYou points.

-We each got the Citi Prestige when the sign-up offer was 50,000 Citi ThankYou points.
-And the Citi ThankYou Premier when it jumped up for a short time to 60,000 Citi ThankYou points.
+We each got the Citi Prestige when the sign-up offer was 50,000 Citi ThankYou points (no longer available).
+And the Citi ThankYou Premier when it jumped up for a short time to 60,000 Citi ThankYou points (no longer available).
 American Airlines has gotten so bad with having any saver or business seats to Hawaii.
 And their anytime awards are 40,000 to 50,000 miles one-way, so I would’t recommend them.

 As far as hotel cards, we’ve been very happy with Hyatt’s program.
 My wife has a card in her name.
 And a lot of my Chase Ultimate Rewards points go into her account.

 I’ve had the Chase Freedom for years, and still put a lot of spend on it for its quarterly 5X bonus.
 I then transfer those points to my Ink Plus card (no longer available).
 This my favorite all-around card for its 5X categories

 And of course the addition of the Chase Sapphire Reserve card has made a great addition to our Ultimate Rewards portfolio. 🙂